lsst/LDM-152/index.rst

 sites including the Headquarters Site.
-It uses the System Administration Services from the infrastructure to monitor the operation of all hardware and integrates with the orchestration layer (see :ref:`processing-control`) to monitor software execution.
+It uses the System Administration Services from the infrastructure to monitor the operation of all hardware and integrates with the orchestration layer (see :ref:`Processing Control <processing-control>`) to monitor software execution.
 System status and control functions will be available via a Web-enabled tool to the Headquarters Site and remote locations.

 In the production sequencing role, the DMCS has different responsibilities at each site.